dippy-dipper/cdaudio-winmm/README.md

 NOTE:
 - You can start cdaudioplr.exe manually before running the game.
 Sometimes this may be necessary since the game may query the cd device before the wrapper has time to initialize the player.
 - Do not place cdaudioplr.exe and winmm.dll in the same folder!
+- v.0.3 now supports mp3 and wav playback if a music folder is found containing the tracks in the correct format. (track02.mp3/wav ...)